-Director Fees
+Director Total

 S\$

-Ooi Sang Kuang 91,733 ^(c)
+Ooi Sang Kuang 90,358 ^(c)

-Koh Beng Seng 525,000 ^(d)
+Koh Beng Seng 552,184 ^(d)

-Lai Teck Poh 236,479 ^(e)

-Quah Wee Ghee 192,000 ^(f)
+Quah Wee Ghee 204,000 ^(e)

-Pramukti Surjaudaja 789,642 ^(g)
+Pramukti Surjaudaja 816,009 ^(f)

-Tan Ngiap Joo 172,553 ^(h)
+Tan Ngiap Joo 179,283 ^(g)

-Wee Joo Yeow 141,000 (i)
+Wee Joo Yeow 150,000 ^(h)

+Notes:

-- (c) Fees from OCBC Wing Hang Bank. - (d) Fees from Great Eastern Holdings and subsidiaries. - (e) Fees from OCBC Bank (Malaysia) and PT Bank OCBC NISP. - (f) Fees from Bank of Singapore, The Great Eastern Life Assurance Co and Great Eastern General Insurance. - (g) Fees from PT Bank OCBC NISP for being President Commissioner, a capacity in Indonesia with critical supervisory responsibilities over the organisation. - (h) Fees from OCBC Bank (Malaysia) and OCBC Al-Amin Bank. - (i) Fees from Great Eastern Holdings.
+(c) Fees from OCBC Wing Hang Bank.

+(d) Fees and benefits from Great Eastern Holdings and subsidiaries.

+(e) Fees from Bank of Singapore, The Great Eastern Life Assurance Co and Great Eastern General Insurance.

+(f) Fees and benefits from PT Bank OCBC NISP for being President Commissioner, a capacity in Indonesia with critical supervisory responsibilities over the organisation.

+(g) Fees from OCBC Bank (Malaysia) and OCBC Al-Amin Bank.

+(h) Fees from Great Eastern Holdings.

-Remuneration of Top Five Key Management Personnel in 2019
+Remuneration of Top Five Key Management Personnel in 2020

-The Code recommends the disclosure of the individual remuneration of the Bank's top five key management personnel as well as their aggregate remuneration.
+The Code recommends the disclosure of the individual remuneration of the Bank's top five Bank, has a sister, Ms Parwati Surjaudaja, key management personnel as well as their aggregate remuneration.
 The Board considered this matter carefully and has decided against such a disclosure for the time being as it is not standard business practice to do so, having taken into account the highly competitive conditions for talent in the industry.